okofish/lambda-stopwatch/README.md

 # lambda-stopwatch

 [![asciicast](https://asciinema.org/a/cei4arkpb01n2kc7c2psz3sju.png)](https://asciinema.org/a/cei4arkpb01n2kc7c2psz3sju)
-lambda-stopwatch is a simple Python script that calls your AWS Lambda function a specified number of times over a specified period, and outputs statistics about its response time.
+lambda-stopwatch is a simple Python script that calls your AWS Lambda function repeatedly and outputs statistics about its response time.

 ## How do I use it?